Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 ## Background

-Cyclistic is a bike-share program  with over 5,824 geotracked bicycles that are part of a large network of 692 stations across chicago.
+Cyclistic is a bike-share program  with over 5,824 geotracked bicycles that are part of a large network of 692 stations across Chicago.
 Users are able to pick up a bike from any station and then return it to any other station.
-Cyclistic's current marketing strategy relies on general awareness and appealing to broad consumers segments.
+Cyclistic's current marketing strategy relies on general awareness and appealing to broad consumer segments.
 Cyclistic achieved this by offering various pricing plans, such as single-ride passes, full-day passes, or annual memberships.

 ## Scenario